rbdannenberg/arco/doc/ugens.md

 ### route
 ```
-route(input, chan)  // chan is integer channel or
+route([chans])
-                    // array of channel numbers
+.ins(input, src, dst [, src, dst]*)  // route from src to dst channel
-.set_routes(chan)   // chan is integer or array
+.rem(input, src, dst [, src, dst]*)  // remove routes from src to dst
-.set_route(output_chan, input_chan)
+.reminput(input)  // remove all routes from this input
 ```
-A `route` provides a sort of patch bay to route input chnanels to output channels.
-The input can have an arbitrary number of channels.
+A `route` is similar to `sum`, but it provides a sort of patch bay to route input chnanels to output channels.
+The inputs can have an arbitrary number of channels and each channel has fan-out and can be connected to any number of output channels.
+Output channels have fan-in and can be the sum of any number of inputs.

-There is a fan-out of N: input channels can be replicated to multiple output channels.
-The fan-in is 1: an output channel cannot mix inputs.
+Implementation: For each output channel, there is a list of sources, each of which points to a sample buffer.
+The list is never empty, and if there are no designated inputs, the list has one input that points to the output of the system Zero ugen.
+There is also a list of inputs (not including Zero).

-`/arco/route/new id input_id chan0 chan1 ...` - Create a new route
+If an input terminates, it is removed entirely.

-ugen with input from `input_id`.
-The number of `chan` parameters determines the number of output channels.
-Each `chani` indicates the source channel.
-If the source channel does not exist, zero is output, so -1 can be used to indicate output silence on that channel.
+`/arco/route/new id chans` - Create a new route ugen with the given number of channels.

-`/arco/route/routes id chan0 chan1 ...` - Set new routing info.
+`/arco/route/ins id input src0 dst0 src1 dst1 ...` - Set new routing
-The number of output channels is not changed.
-Extra parameters are ignored.
-Missing parameters result in no change to the mapping for the missing channels.
+info.
+Routes are specified in pairs of source channel (a channel of `input` and destination channel (a channel of the output).
+Routes to non-existing channels are ignored.
+The same input can be passed multiple times, e.g. to connect different channels to different outputs.
+Duplicate routes (same input, source and destination) are ignored.

-`/arco/route/route id outchan inchan` - Route `inchan` to `outchan`, leaving other routes unaltered.
+`/arco/route/rem id input src0 dst0 src1 dst1 ...` - Remove routes.

-`/arco/route/repl_input id input` - Replace the current input with `input`.
+`/arco/route/reminput id input` - Remove all routes from all channels of input.

 ### sine, sineb